seatable/seatable-admin-docs/manual/config/templates_and_manual.md

 We suggest that the base of template list and templates be put together in one group.

-An example of the "templates" table is shown as bellow:
+An example of the "templates" table is shown as below:

 ![](../images/auto-upload/image-1609905818016.png)